Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 ## Motivation

 This approach was motivated by OpenAI's o1 models.
-They are strong at reasoning, but often fail to output well formed code editing instructions.
+They are strong at reasoning, but often fail to output properly formatted code editing instructions.
 It helps to instead let them describe the solution however they prefer and then pass that output to a more traditional LLM.